 When properly executed, quality improvement is beneficial to employees because it puts them in the position to do their best work.
 It also creates many opportunities to demonstrate leadership and resourcefulness.
 Be sure to be clear that the organization asks for employee ideas for improvement because they are of high value.
 Explain that each employee is uniquely positioned to spot problems and implement solutions related to the processes they operate.

 Address Common Concerns Upfront

 It is unlikely that your new hire will argue with you about the culture of quality improvement, but that doesn't mean that they have completely bought in.
 People are often suspicious of new concepts, and it's understandable if your new team member has a few concerns.
-It makes sense to address a couple of them right at the beginning.
+So it makes sense to address a couple of them right at the beginning.

 The other concern we hear a lot is that standard work means that there is no room for creativity.
 Of course, that's not the case at all.
 The standard simply provides the jumping-off point for managed change, which can be as innovative as employees can make it.

-Introduce the CQI Tools
+Introduce Your CQI Tools

-Although it doesn't make sense for every organization to have an ongoing, formal classroom-type CQI training program, some find it helpful to have a formal training once every six months or so for all new team members.
+Although it doesn't make sense for every organization to have an ongoing, formal classroom-type CQI training program, some find it helpful to have formal training once every six months or so for all new team members.
 Even if that doesn't work for you, enlist some of your most engaged employees to help show new folks the ropes.
 Your investment in a solid onboarding program will pay off big when your new addition hits the ground running and contributes to positive change right away.